chendotjs/diy-l4lb/README.md

 ![](assets/2023-01-10-16-17-03-image.png)

-The XDP bpf program is attached to the virtual interface in LB container.
-Every packet ingressed to LB container will be processed by our program.
+The XDP ebpf program is attached to the virtual interface in LB container.
+Every packet that arrives LB container will be processed by our ebpf program.

-Our implementation is [NAT mode](https://www.loadbalancer.org/glossary/layer-4-nat-mode/), which means packet arrived in LB container would be DNATed and SNATed.
+Our implementation model is L4 [NAT mode](https://www.loadbalancer.org/glossary/layer-4-nat-mode/), which means packet arrived in LB container would be DNATed and SNATed.

+To load XDP program in LB container, please refer to the following instructions.

 ```
 ☁  ~  docker exec -it lb bash